 - provide an avenue for meaningful input to help better inform our decisions

 - provide an opportunity for stakeholders to engage with each other to gain different perspectives on the potential impact of the proposed rule change request.

 The AEMC project team is available throughout these processes for discussion.
 Parties participating in a rule change process can also advise the project team of issues that could benefit from exposure in a forum or working group

-On occasion, prior to publication of a draft determination, the Commission may decide that there is value in publishing an additional paper, such as an options or directions paper, to gain further insight into the key issues.
+On occasion, prior to publication of a draft or final determination, the Commission may decide that there is value in publishing an additional paper, such as an options or directions paper, to gain further insight into the key issues.